jkallini/MazeAdventures/README.md

 ### Room
-These are rooms where your fellow pills are trapped!
+These are rooms where your fellow Pills are trapped!

 <img src="https://github.com/jkallini/MazeAdventures/blob/master/Images/room.png" width="200"
 alt="Room">